 If an Aid Package Falls Short

-If you receive an aid package from a college you want to attend, but you are disappointed with the offer, you and your parents can appeal to the college.
+If you are disappointed with your aid offer, you and your parents can appeal to the college.
 For example, you can ask for a recalculation based on information the officers don't have.
 A parent may have lost a job or entered information incorrectly on the aid application.
 All colleges have an appeal process—you just need to ask.

 Note: Financial information provided on this site is of a general nature and may not apply to your situation.
 Contact a financial or tax advisor before acting on such information.